Mode Cleaner Cavities

 Resonant mode cleaner cavities are used e.g. in large-scale interferometers for gravitational wave detection, where the required very high beam quality is difficult to achieve directly from the laser source due to thermal lensing and similar effects in high-power laser systems.

-In comparison with nonresonant mode cleaners, mode cleaner cavities can achieve a much better cleanup of a beam profile and can provide spectral filtering at the same time, but they work only with (quasi-)monochromatic radiation, require careful mode matching, and are more difficult to design and set up.
+In comparison with nonresonant mode cleaners, mode cleaner cavities can achieve a much better cleanup of a beam profile and can provide spectral filtering at the same time.
+Also, they can be operated at much higher optical powers.
+However, they work only with (quasi-)monochromatic radiation, require careful mode matching, and are more difficult to design and set up.